 - Select the type of reCaptcha (reCaptcha v2 or reCaptcha v3)

-- Set other back-end and front-end features by expanding either the front-end option or back-end option
+- Set other back-end and front-end features by expanding either the front-end option or the back-end option

 - Click on Save Config after making the desired changes